Package 'visStatistics'

 graphicsoutput

-saves plot(s) of type "png", "jpg", "tiff" or "bmp" in directory specified in plotDirectory.
-If graphicsoutput=NULL, no plots are saved.
+Saves plot(s) of type "png", "jpg", "tiff" or "bmp" in directory specified in plotDirectory.
+If NULL, no plots are saved.

 plotName